BradleyA/Linux-admin/github-repository-traffic/README.md

 A very simple bash shell script that uses crontab to schedule the download of GitHub traffic statistics in plain text from your GitHub repositories.
 Another script gives you the text lines to add to crontab and sets up directories for GitHub traffic statistics.
 It takes minutes to setup but weeks of running to get enough GitHub traffic statistics to analyze.

 At this point you can process the GitHub traffic statistics on your system with any tools you wish.
-I chose not to go the route of leveraging tools to plot statistics or allowing third party platforms to access my GitHub account.
-I also chose that additional investment of time was not worth the return of that investment at this time.
+I chose not to go the route of leveraging tools to plot statistics or allowing third party platforms to access my GitHub account for pretty graphs.
+I also chose that additional investment at this time was not worth the return of that investment.
 So I created a third script that parses the GitHub traffic and creates two markdown tables (clone, views).
 Clone table example:

 #### 2019 GitHub clones
 Date:		    |        07-29   |       08-05   |       08-12   |       08-19   |       08-26   |       09-02  |  09-09  |  12-09  |  12-16  |  12-23  |  12-30